Citation, DOI, disclosures and article data

 At the time the article was created Isha Gujrathi had no recorded disclosures.View Isha Gujrathi's current disclosures

-Mallory-Weiss tears occur due to violent projection of gastric contents against the lower oesophagus, which results in mucosal and submucosal tear with involvement of the venous plexus.
+Mallory-Weiss tears occur due to violent projection of gastric contents against the lower esophagus (e.g. repetitive forceful vomiting), which results in mucosal and submucosal tear with involvement of the venous plexus.
 The resultant clinical syndrome is known as Mallory-Weiss syndrome.

-On a contrast swallow study, there may be a leak of contrast.
+On a barium swallow study, they may be undetectable 2.

 A mucosal laceration without transmural perforation is likely to be occult on CT.
-However, CT images of the oesophagus many occasionally show evidence of haemorrhage or foci of extraluminal gas at a site of mucosal injury 2.
+However, CT images of the esophagus many occasionally show evidence of hemorrhage or foci of extraluminal gas at a site of mucosal injury 2.